axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/iframe/index.rst

 .. |task-embedInFrame| image:: images/task-embedInFrame.png
 .. |case-embedInFrame| image:: images/case-embedInFrame.png

-configuration Parameters
+configuration
 --------------------

-Inside IFrame, you can configure these parameters as follows; they will be rendered by the template automatically:
+When using templates, you can configure parameters for the content of IFrame as follows; they will be rendered by the template automatically:

 ::